-Rickets is caused by a deficiency or imbalance of circulating calcium, vitamin D3 or phosphorous.
+Rickets is caused by a deficiency or imbalance of circulating calcium, vitamin D3 and/or phosphorous.
 It can be caused by an imbalanced or deficient diet, some medications and also some mould toxins.
 Caged layer fatigue is thought to be caused primarily by depletion of body stores of calcium as a result of delay in feeding high calcium feeds during high egg production or a metabolic malfunction that impairs calcium absorption or bone calcification during this production stage.

-Mould or fungal toxins, called mycotoxins, can have a range of effects on poultry including interfering with the absorption of nutrients.
+Mould or fungal toxins, called mycotoxins, can have a range of effects on poultry including interference with the absorption of nutrients.
 Rickets caused through the presence of dietary mycotoxins can be treated by replacing the toxin-contaminated feed and by supplementing vitamin D3 to three or fourfold of the usual levels.
 There is a higher incidence of bone calcification problems in high producing layer hens housed in cages rather than floor-based housing systems, hence the term cage layer fatigue.
-This indicated the role of exercise in preventing or treating this condition.
+This indicates the role of exercise in preventing or treating this condition.

 This unique presentation shows the fundamental structure and anatomy of the chicken

 Now released in the App Store.
 Developed by the Poultry CRC.
 Have fun while learning about what makes a good egg.

 These lists contain organisations and individuals associated with the Australian poultry industry